 - Angelo Poliziano, Coniurationis commentarium, con introduzione, traduzione e commento, ed.
 M. Celati (Alessandria: Edizioni dell’Orso, 2015).

-- The Conspiracy against the Prince: Literature on Political Plots in Early Renaissance Italy, in preparation.
+- The Conspiracy against the Prince: Literature on Political Plots in Early Renaissance Italy, in preparation for Oxford University Press.

 - ‘L’editio princeps fiorentina del Coniurationis commentarium di Angelo Poliziano e il tipografo Niccolò Tedesco: nuove acquisizioni’, Archivum Mentis, 2 (2013), pp. 166-188.

 - ‘La seconda redazione del Coniurationis commentarium di Angelo Poliziano e l’edizione romana di Johannes Bulle’, Humanistica.
 An International Journal of Early Renaissance Studies, 11, 1-2 (2016), pp. 283-292.

 - ‘Violence and Revenge in Fifteenth-century Political Literature’, Annali d’Italianistica, 35 (2017), pp. 71-88.

 - ‘Renaissance Conspiracies in Nineteenth-century Italian Art: The Rediscovery of History between Literature and Visual Culture’, Comitatus.
 A Journal of Medieval and Renaissance Studies, 48 (2017), pp 161-184.